-adequate If an agency fails take implement and appropriate action to Information any recommendations, the Commissioner issue formal may implementation notice.
-This notice requires the agency to explain what action it will take implement the recommendations.
-The Information Commissioner may also provide a written report to the minister responsible for the agency, and the report will be tabled in Parliament.
+adequate agency fails to take implement and appropriate action to any recommendations, the Information formal Commissioner issue may implementation notice.
+This notice requires the agency to explain what action it will take to implement the recommendations.
+Information Commissioner may also provide a written report to the minister responsible for the agency, and the report will be tabled in Parliament.